As a consumer, I find it helpful to break down my buying decisions into straightforward pros and cons.

-So, in order to help YOU out, I've put together a list of the pros and cons of owning a leather sofa.
+To help YOU out, I've compiled a list of the pros and cons of owning a leather sofa.

 Pros Of Owning A Leather Sofa